vankizmann/pico-js/docs/files/utility/arr.md

 **Arguments:**
 obj `Object`: The object to sort.
 key `String|Function`: A key to sort by or a custom comparison function.

 **Returns:**
 `Array`: Sorted array of values, each augmented with `_key`.

 <hr>

-### sortString
+### Arr.sortString
-Sorts an object’s values alphabetically by a string key.
+Sorts an object's values alphabetically by a string key.

 ```js
 // Arr.sortString(obj, key)